PikaPikaGFY/EverydayRecords/gitlearning/GitLearning.md

 *Remove a file from your staging area*

-- If you just simply remove the file from your working directory,it shows up under the "Changes not stages for commit"
+- If you just simply remove the file from your working directory, it shows up under the "Changes not stages for commit"
-- Then,if you run `git rm`, it stages the file's removal
+- Then, if you run `git rm`, it stages the file's removal
 - The next time you commit, the file will be gone and no longer tracked.
 - If you modified the file or had already added it to the staging area